-Organization.
 In order to facilitate developing an intuition regarding the power of two-sided error POTs, we partitioned the exposition into two parts.
-The first part is organized in three sections, which correspond to the three aforementioned domains: Section 2 deals with properties of Boolean functions, Section 3 deals with testing graph properties in the adjacency representation model (of [GGR]), and Section 4 deals with testing graph properties in the bounded-degree model (of [GR97]).
-In the second part, we revisit the study of classes of distributions, which underlies the study presented in Part I, and apply the results to further study of graph properties in the adjacency representation model.
+The first part is organized in three sections, which correspond to three domains: Section 2 deals with properties of Boolean functions, Section 3 deals with testing graph properties in the adjacency representation model (of [GGR]), and Section 4 deals with testing graph properties in the bounded-degree model (of [GR97]).
+In the second part, we revisit the study of classes of distributions (see Section 5), which underlies the study presented in the first part, and apply the results to further study of graph properties in the adjacency representation model (see Section 6).